KoiDeve/KoiDeve/README.md

 - 📫 I'm currently interested in data analytics and game development.
 Right now I am learning Python and SQL!
 - 🌱 I started off learning Java and C#, and have used them to create some cool projects here!
-- ⚡ My most recent project was evaluating stocks for July - Dec 2022.
+- ⚡ My most recent project was evaluating several technology stocks for July - Dec 2022.
 I pinned the repo below if you would like to check it out.
 Pictures and explanations included!

 <!--
 **KoiDeve/KoiDeve** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.